 - 4 large eggs

-- In a large skillet, heat 1 Tablespoon oil over medium-high heat.
+- In a large skillet, heat 1 Tablespoon oil at medium-high heat.
 Add polenta; cook 2-3 minutes on each side or until lightly browned.
-Transfer to a serving plate; keep warm.
+Set aside on a serving plate and keep warm.

-- In same pan, heat remaining oil over medium-high heat.
+- In the same pan, heat the remaining oil over medium-high heat.
 Add garlic; cook and stir 1 minute.
 Break eggs, one at a time, into pan.
-Reduce heat to low.
-Cook until desired doneness, turning after whites are set, if desired.
+Reduce to low heat.
+Cook until desired doneness, and if preferred, turn after whites are set.
 Serve over polenta with chicken mixture.